The-Marcy-Lab-School/swe-2-5-system-design-uml/README.md

 - Why you chose the specific relationships and class responsibilities.
 - At least one significant design decision you made and what alternatives or trade-offs you considered to arrive at your final design.
   - Examples of significant decisions: where to store your data, how your system handles order status, which class is responsible for X, Y, or Z.

-We recommend that you take notes as you create your system in the `system-design.md` file and use pen and paper to draw an initial sketch of your design.

 ### Part 2: Create a UML Diagram